 The UX designer therefore focuses on how the user interacts with the product, in our case, an application.
 This means anticipating the user’s emotional reactions to your product.
 In short, the UX designer is responsible for determining how the application works.
 This mainly involves: user research, definition of personas, information architecture, tree structure, interactions, prototyping and user tests.
 As pointed out by Travis Carter and Tom Gilovich in “Journal of Personality and Social Psychology”, “for the same price, humans favour the purchase of a pleasurable experience to which they have made a sentimental connection rather than a material purchase without emotion.”
 This is the Holy Grail of UX designer.

-Therefore, as you will have understood, UX and UI are two indivisible entities.
+Therefore, as you will have understood, UX and IU are two indivisible entities.
 And this also applies in the design of a MaaS application.
 Indeed, the appearance of the interface of your MaaS platform plays an important role in the user experience.
 The user must feel confident.
 He will be more inclined to book and pay for his different modes of transport directly from your mobility application.
 It is this experience that will bring an image of trust to your application and thus build loyalty.
 It is therefore essential to establish a real strategy upstream around the user journey.
-Creating a synergy between UI and UX Design means making sure you offer your customer an ergonomic MaaS application with maximum comfort, efficiency and practicality.
+Creating a synergy between IU and UX Design means making sure you offer your customer an ergonomic MaaS application with maximum comfort, efficiency and practicality.

 Decomposition of the thinking process and production

 When designing a mobile MaaS application, a whole team is mobilized.
-From the UX Designer to the UI Developer via the Full-Stack Developer, the creation of the MaaS solution generally goes through 3 main key steps.
+From the UX Designer to the IU Developer via the Full-Stack Developer, the creation of the MaaS solution generally goes through 3 main key steps.
 Namely, “R&D”, “Creation” and “Production”.

 1) Research and development of a MaaS application